Pamblam/file-input/README.md

 #### `onFileSelect(Function)`

 Register a callback function that will be called whenever files are added.
+The callback is not passed any arguments.
 Callbacks are bound to the class instance.
 The callback may be removed from the instance by passing it to `fi.offFileSelect(fn)`.
 This method is chainable as it returns the class instance.

 ```js
 fi.onFileSelect(function(){